pdro7/hellocontengen/Extension Write-Up.md

 - Each type has its own JSON schema for draft entries.

 #### Templated Prompts per Type
-- In `prompts.jinja`, author macros for each content type:
+- In `prompts.jinja`, macros for each content type:
-  - **Product Pages**: Accept product attributes, key features, technical specs; output intro, detailed description, and a spec table.
+  - **Product Pages**: Accept product attributes, key features, technical specs; intro, detailed description, and a spec table.
-  - **FAQs**: Accept a list of questions; output succinct, SEO-optimized Q&A entries.
+  - **FAQs**: Accept a list of questions; SEO-optimized Q&A entries.

-#### Generic Orchestrator Extension
+#### Generic input Extension
 - Refactor the pipeline’s entrypoint to accept a `content_type` parameter.
 - Based on that parameter, pick the right prompt macro, input data, and Contentful API endpoint.